crabcanon/angular2-ionic2-demo/README.md

 6. How to use cordova plugins(both ionic-native and other extra cordova plugins) to access mobile native functionalities, such as network, device, battery, camera, file system etc.
 7. How to prepare and preload SQLite database once users install the app in order to support `OFFLINE Mode`.
 8. How to implement InfiniteScroll for lists with async SQL queries.
-9. How to integrate Firebase(customisable token authentication and real-time storage) with the mobile app to support `ONLINE Mode`.
+9. How to integrate Firebase(customisable token authentication and real-time storage) to support `ONLINE Mode`.

 ## Get started